AzureAD/microsoft-authentication-library-for-js/1-Authentication/0-sign-in-vanillajs/README.md

 * [VS Code Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with Azure through VS Code Interface.
 * A modern web browser.
 * An **Azure AD CIAM** tenant.
 For more information, see: [How to get an Azure AD CIAM tenant](https://github.com/microsoft/entra-previews/blob/PP2/docs/1-Create-a-CIAM-tenant.md)
-* A user account in your **Azure AD CIAM** tenant.
+* A user account with permissions to create applications in your **Azure AD CIAM** tenant.

->This sample will not work with a **personal Microsoft account**.
-If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample